Zowe server-side installation overview

 Zowe provides the ability for some of its unix components to be run not under USS, but as a container, see Installing Zowe Containers.

-If you want to configure Zowe for high availability, see Installing Zowe z/OS Components with High Availability for instructions.
+If you want to configure Zowe for high availability, see High Availability overview for instructions.

 Ensure that the software requirements are met.
 The prerequisites are described in System requirements.